yext/search-core/docs/answers-core.locationbias.method.md

 ## LocationBias.method property

-The method used to determine the location
+The method used to determine the location.

 <b>Signature:</b>